Key Takeaways

 SELECT config->'$.theme' FROM user_settings WHERE user_id = 1;

-A Quick Reference: Common Use Cases
+Quick Reference: Common Column Patterns

 - Primary key: